domonkoss/ceudsd/seminar/4-nosql/README.md

 #### Simple queries

 In Neo4J the SELECT is called MATCH.
-One of the simplest query is selecting 25 Officer nodes
+One of the simplest query is selecting 25 Officer nodes :

-:

 ```
 MATCH (n:Officer)
 RETURN n LIMIT 25
 ```

 [In SQL would be something like this:
 `SELECT * FROM Officer AS n LIMIT 5`]

-Same select but instead of node the node name is returned [SQL: SELECT name FROM Entity AS n LIMIT 25]:
+Same SELECT but instead of node the node name is returned:
 ```
 MATCH (n:Entity)
 RETURN n.name LIMIT 25
 ```
+[In SQL would be something like this:
+`SELECT name FROM Entity AS n LIMIT 25`]

-We can use WHERE clause to filter our result [SQL: SELECT o.countries FROM Officer AS o WHERE o.countries LIKE '%Hungary%']:
+We can use WHERE clause to filter our result:
 ```
 MATCH (o:Officer)
 WHERE o.countries CONTAINS 'Hungary'
 RETURN o
 ```

+[In SQL would be something like this:
+`SELECT o.countries FROM Officer AS o WHERE o.countries LIKE '%Hungary%'`]

 Double MATCH, find the officers from Hungary and the Entities linked to them: